AfiVill/Temperature-modeling/README.md

-**A data-driven engineering analysis system that reconstructs heating-element behavior, thermal response, and airflow characteristics of a convection oven cavity from instrumented test data — thermocouple arrays, power metering, and controller telemetry.**
+**A data-driven engineering analysis system that reconstructs heating-element behavior, thermal response, and airflow characteristics of a convection oven cavity from instrumented test data — thermocouple arrays.**

 > **Note on scope.** This repository is a *technical overview* of the system:
 > its architecture, analysis methodology, and engineering practices.
 The
 > implementation, product-specific parameters, and laboratory measurement data
 > are proprietary and are intentionally **not** published here.
 Everything in
-> this document is described at the level of standard, textbook engineering
+> this document is described at the level of standard, engineering
 > methods.

 ---